arkydon/Khasi/README.md

-# Essential Khasi Translations cheatsheet
+# Some English to Khasi word translations cheatsheet
 > Exceptions and special cases are not mentioned in this sheet

 ## Seasons